dushanka-dev/fitness-buddy/README.md

 * Users are able to subscribe to news letter by adding their name and email address in the given fields.

-* Once user is subscribed to the list, they will recieve weekly exercising tips sent directly to their email address.
+* Once user is subscribed to the list, they will receive weekly exercising tips sent directly to their email address.

 ## BMI Calclulator